nandanhere/miniHack_CanTIn-Squad/README.md

 ## Features
 MeFit Consists of two main Screens:

--1:A To-Do list Catered to uplifting the Moods of those who have a tough time with Depression and anxiety.
+-1: A To-Do list Catered to uplifting the Moods of those who have a tough time with Depression and anxiety.<br>
--2:A Random Site Generator That Provides interesting Websites to Explore, Learn and most importantly, have fun!
+-2: A Random Site Generator That Provides interesting Websites to Explore, Learn and most importantly, have fun!

 ### Prerequisites